-The GP Exercise Referral Programme is a 12 week programme to help you develop a physically active lifestyle.
-Your GP can refer you to a special exercise course if he or she thinks it would be helpful for you.
-Courses are run in sports and fitness centres all over the countries.
+The GP Exercise Referral Programme is a 12-week programme to help you develop a physically active lifestyle.
+Your GP can refer you to a special exercise course if they think it would be helpful for you.
+Courses are run in sports and fitness centres all over the country.

 The courses are run by qualified local coordinators who have completed the HSE national training course.

 Ask your medical team for advice about specialist exercise programmes in your area.